mwilliamson/patter/README.md

 ### find(array, iterator)

 Find an element in `array` that satisfies `iterator`.
+Returns `undefined` if no such element is found.

-`find` runs in parallel, and will return the first matching value to return, which may not be the first matching value in the array.
+`find` runs in parallel, and will use the first matching value to resolve, which may not be the first matching value (by index) in the array.

 Arguments: